Ramya08Santhiya/ramyag/README.md

 Data Analysis
 -----------------------------

 Data Analysis is the process of systematically applying statistical and/or logical techniques to describe and illustrate, condense and recap, and evaluate data.
 It is done after data exploration and cleaning.
-When we do data analysis we answer questions corresponding to our dataset.The questions we need to answer is the following:

-1. What was the best month for sales?
-How much was earned that month?
-2. Which city had the highest number of sales?
-3. What time should we display advertisements to maximize likelihood of customer's buying product?
-4. What products are most often sold together?
-5. What product sold the most?
-Why do you think it sold the most?